Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential: Abstract

 \section{Abstract}

-The stationary points of a potential $\mathcal{V}$, constructed with a scalar multiplet $\varphi$ and having the symmetry group $G$, appear as stationary $G$-orbits.
-A connected component of a stationary $G$-orbit is called a stationary manifold.
-By removing some invariant terms from $\mathcal{V}$, we construct $\tilde{\mathcal{V}}$ having the symmetry group $\tilde{G}$.
-We define $\tilde{H}$ as the pointwise stabilizer of a stationary manifold of $\mathcal{V}$ under $\tilde{G}$.
-We discover that $\tilde{H}$ is unaffected by any change in the coefficients of the terms in $\mathcal{V}$ if the terms are ``compatible with $\tilde{H}$''.
-In relation to $\tilde{H}$, we obtain a set of homogenous linear equations that constrain the components of every stationary point in the stationary manifold independently of the coefficients.
-We call these equations homogeneous linear intrinsic constraints (HLICs).
-HLICs in a stationary point manifest as HLICs in the corresponding vacuum alignment of $\varphi$, which plays a central role in building predictive phenomenological models.
-In this paper, we develop a procedure that involves splitting $\mathcal{V}$ into smaller parts to establish the existence of specific stationary manifolds using arguments based on symmetries alone.
-Since this procedure does not require explicit extremization of the potential, it can be a valuable tool in mathematical physics.
-In this procedure, we first consider the various irreducible multiplets (irreps) in $\varphi$ separately and then analyze the cross terms among the irreps using the compatibility condition.
-Subsequently, we obtain $\tilde{H}$ as the direct product of the stabilizers corresponding to the irreps in $\varphi$.
+Given a $G$-invariant potential $\mathcal{V}$ of a scalar multiplet $\varphi$, there may exist a set of homogenous linear equations that constrain the components of a stationary point of $\mathcal{V}$ independently of the coefficients of the terms in $\mathcal{V}$.
+We call them homogeneous linear intrinsic constraints (HLICs).
+HLICs in a stationary point manifest as HLICs in the corresponding vacuum alignment of $\varphi$, which plays a central role in predictive phenomenological models.
+We discover that a group $\tilde{H}$ generates HLICs if the terms in $\mathcal{V}$ satisfy a condition, which we call the compatibility condition.
+In this paper, we also develop a procedure, which involves splitting $\mathcal{V}$ into smaller parts, to establish the existence of specific stationary points using arguments based on symmetries without the need for explicitly extremizing the potential.
+Using this procedure, we obtain $\tilde{H}$ as a direct product of the symmetry groups associated with the various irreducible multiplets (irreps) in $\varphi$.
+This results from considering the potentials of the irreps separately and verifying if the cross terms are compatible with $\tilde{H}$.\footnote{A video presentation of this paper is available \href{https://www.youtube.com/playlist?list=PLjRYJtC1E1HfEbur89bH3CT5BvMtO4FWK}{here}.}

 A scalar field transforming under a symmetry group, and a minimum energy configuration of the field spontaneously breaking the symmetry is a recurring theme in a wide range of scenarios in physics.
 Examples include the Higgs, flavons and axions in particle physics, scalar dark matter fields\cite{1007.0871, 1008.4777} and inflatons\cite{hep-ph/0001333, 0805.0325, 1407.6017, 1412.8537, 1808.09601, 2108.05400} in cosmology and various fields (order parameters)\cite{GAETA2006322, MICHEL200111} in condensed matter physics.
 The minimum energy configuration depends not only on the symmetry group, but also on the coefficients of the invariant terms in the potential.
 The predictions made by a model that are claimed to be derived from the symmetries should be independent of any general change in these coefficients.
 In this paper, we study the coefficient-independent properties of the stationary points of the potential, which would eventually manifest as the coefficient-independent predictions of the model.
 The mathematical results and techniques developed here can be applied to various physical systems, in particular, to flavour models in particle physics.